miR-277 targets hid to ameliorate Aβ42-mediated neurodegeneration in Drosophila eye model of Alzheimer’s Disease

 Alzheimer’s disease (AD), an age-related progressive neurodegenerative disorder, exhibits reduced cognitive functions with no cure to date.
 One of the reasons for AD is the extracellular accumulation of Amyloid-beta 42 (Aβ42) plaques.
-Misexpression of human Aβ42 in the developing retina of Drosophila exhibits AD-like neuropathology.
+We misexpressed human Aβ42 in the developing retina of Drosophila, which exhibits AD-like neuropathology.
 Accumulation of Aβ42 plaque(s) triggers aberrant signaling resulting in neuronal cell death by unknown mechanism(s).
-We screened for microRNAs which post-transcriptionally regulate expression of genes by degrading mRNA of the target genes.
-In a forward genetic screen using miRNAs, we identified mir-277 as a genetic modifier of Aβ42-mediated neurodegeneration.
-Gain-of-function of mir-277 rescues Aβ42 mediated neurodegeneration whereas loss-of-function of mir-277 enhances Aβ42 mediated neurodegeneration.
-Moreover, misexpression of higher levels of mir-277 in the GMR>Aβ42 background restores the retinal axonal targeting indicating functional rescue.
-Furthermore, we have identified head involution defective (hid) as one of the targets of mir-277 by Fly TargetScan and validated by luciferase assay and qPCR.
-The hid transcript levels are decreased by one third when mir-277 is misexpressed in the GMR>Aβ42 background in comparison to the GMR>Aβ42 fly model.
-Here we provide a mechanism of how mir-277 modulates Aβ42-mediated neurodegeneration by regulating hid transcript levels and demonstrate its neuroprotective role in Aβ42-mediated neuropathology.
+We screened for microRNAs (miRNAs) which post-transcriptionally regulate expression of genes by degrading mRNA of the target genes.
+In a forward genetic screen with candidate miRNAs, we identified miR-277 as a genetic modifier of Aβ42-mediated neurodegeneration.
+Gain-of-function of miR-277 rescues Aβ42-mediated neurodegeneration whereas loss-of-function of miR-277 enhances Aβ42-mediated neurodegeneration.
+Moreover, misexpression of higher levels of miR-277 in the GMR>Aβ42 background restores the retinal axonal targeting indicating functional rescue.
+Furthermore, we have identified head involution defective (hid) as one of the targets of miR-277 by Fly TargetScan and validated by luciferase assay and qPCR.
+The hid transcript levels are decreased by ̴2.3-fold when miR-277 is misexpressed in the GMR>Aβ42 background in comparison to the GMR>Aβ42 fly model.
+Hence, here we provide a mechanism of how miR-277 modulates Aβ42-mediated neurodegeneration by regulating hid transcript levels and demonstrate its neuroprotective role in Aβ42-mediated neuropathology.

 Madhuri Kango-Singh, Amit Singh